jawsmartin/jawsmartin.github.io/_posts/2015-02-15-the-world-revolves-around-the-sun.md

 Because of this, the back-and-forth between myself and the client tends to take far longer than any other aspect of the website's UI.
 In designing the Afterskoolz homepage, the main areas of concern from Sal and Mustafa was picking a powerful (yet friendly) hero image, a very direct search CTA, and a fun way to list the available classes.

-{% include image.html url="/images/post-soccer-moms-rejoice-homepage.jpg" caption="Alleyoop looks great on your phone" %}
+{% include image.html url="/images/post-soccer-moms-rejoice-homepage.jpg" caption="The relatively-simple homepage design responds down nicely to tablet and mobile" %}

-Outside of solving for their main concerns, I wanted to make sure the homepage got the Afterskoolz branding across in a tasteful, subtle manner.
-It's pretty standard in modern design practices for homepages to be: Hero image, CTA, and product selling points.
+Outside of solving for their main concerns, I wanted to make sure the homepage got the Afterskoolz branding across in a tasteful, subtle manner&mdash; personable, informal copywriting, delightful animations, spot illustrations, and playful iconography.

-I followed this formula pretty closely and added illustrations to compliment the various sections.
-By going relatively simple, the homepage responded down to tablet and mobile very nicely.
+As far as layout, it's pretty standard in modern design practices for homepages to be: Hero image, product selling points, website section highlights, and CTA.
+I followed this formula pretty closely.

 ---

 ###Search Results

-The search-results page, in my opinion, is the most important page of the entire site.
-You want to coney a large amount of information in a simple, unintimidating way.
+The search-results page, in my opinion, is the most important page of the entire site; you want it to coney a large amount of information in a simple, unintimidating way.
 At the same time, you want to give users the ability to access a large varitey of additional details and search customization if needed.

-{% include image.html url="/images/post-soccer-moms-rejoice-homepage.jpg" caption="Alleyoop looks great on your phone" %}
+{% include image.html url="/images/post-soccer-moms-rejoice-homepage.jpg" caption="Sal and Mustafa stressed the importance of a map and save-class buttons in the page's design" %}

 ---

-###Class Details
+###Class Profile

-The class details page is divided into 3 sections: details, endorsements, and schedule.
-Details elaborates on information showed initially in the search results, Endorsements showcases administrator-selected class recommendations (NOT Yelp-style reviews), and schedule displays available sessions for enrollment.
+The class profile page is divided into 3 sections: details, endorsements, and schedule.
+The Details section elaborates on information showed initially in the search results, the Endorsements section showcases administrator-selected class recommendations (NOT Yelp-style reviews), and the schedule section presents all available sessions for enrollment.

-{% include image.html url="/images/post-soccer-moms-rejoice-homepage.jpg" caption="Alleyoop looks great on your phone" %}
+{% include image.html url="/images/post-soccer-moms-rejoice-homepage.jpg" caption="The schedule section overlays a registered user's Google Calendar for easy referencing " %}

 ---

 ###Dashboard

-As I've stated before, Afterskoolz isn't just about discovery and registration&mdash; it has a wide assortment of tools and functionality.
-Each of the three types of users (4 if you include administrators) has a different set of needs and the dashboard is customized to fit each one.
-For example, parents need the ability to manage their children's schedules, teachers need to send homework to students, principals need to manage rosters, and
+As I've stated before, Afterskoolz isn't just about discovery and registration&mdash; it has a wide assortment of tools and functionality, each tailored for its three types of users (4 if you include administrators) For example, parents need the ability to manage their children's schedules, teachers need to send homework to students, principals need to manage rosters.

+{% include image.html url="/images/post-soccer-moms-rejoice-homepage.jpg" caption="Users have all of their tools and information readily available in their dashboards" %}

-{% include image.html url="/images/post-soccer-moms-rejoice-homepage.jpg" caption="Alleyoop looks great on your phone" %}
+{% include image.html url="/images/post-soccer-moms-rejoice-homepage.jpg" caption="Messaging is feature available to all users" %}

 ---